mohammad-taheri1/Amazing-World-Of-Database/01-ERD/DownTownFloral/README.md

 - We need Order Price history.
 Because they can be updated during the time.
 - They might have Delivery drivers.
 This must be covered.
 - They need to assign a driver to order. drivers will be chose based on the delivery zones.
+- each order is handled by one or more florists. little ones have one.
+Weddings and events may have more florists.
+- For some orders like for events, we need due time.

 ## Possible Entities: